Galser/tfe-selfsigned-with-proxy/README.md

 ```
 > Note: Use the `public_ip` or `backend_fqdn` from the previous step

-- We want to ensure using the proxy from the very beginning.
+- We want to ensure usage of the proxy from the very beginning.
 So instead of one-liner that downloads and runs installation script, we are going to do two steps:

   - Download installation script by executing :
   ```